DTJF/cmakefbc/_z_ChangeLog.md

 - Dimitri van Heesch for creating the \Doxygen tool, which is used to generate this documentation.

+- Arend Lammertink for providing Debian packages for armhf architecture and hosting them on his server.

 - All others I forgot to mention.